mpv-player/mpv/DOCS/man/options.rst

     no
         Only allow desktop/core GL

-``--opengl-restrict=<version>``
-    Restricts all OpenGL versions above a certain version.
-Versions are encoded in hundreds, i.e. OpenGL 4.5 -> 450.
-As an example, --opengl-restrict=300 would restrict OpenGL 3.0 and higher, effectively only allowing 2.x contexts.
-Note that this only imposes a limit on context creation APIs, the actual OpenGL context may still have a higher OpenGL version.
-(Default: 0)

 ``--fbo-format=<fmt>``
     Selects the internal format of textures used for FBOs.
 The format can influence performance and quality of the video output. ``fmt`` can be one